 We have a separately designated standing Audit Committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934 (the "Exchange Act").
 Our Audit Committee is involved in discussions with management and our independent registered public accounting firm with respect to financial reporting and our internal accounting controls.
-The Audit Committee has the sole authority and responsibility to select, evaluate and replace our independent registered public accounting firm or nominate the independent auditors for stockholder approval.
+The Audit Committee has the sole authority and responsibility to select, evaluate and replace our independent registered public accounting firm.
 The Audit Committee must pre-approve all audit engagement fees and terms and all non-audit engagements with the independent auditors.
 The Audit Committee consults with management but does not delegate these responsibilities.
 See "Audit Committee Report."
-A copy of the Audit Committee charter can be found on our website at www.griffoncorp.com and is attached to this Proxy Statement as Exhibit A.
+A copy of the Audit Committee charter can be found on our website at www.griffoncorp.com.